The Rise of Home Computers in the 1980s

 - The +3 is a 128K with a built-in 3-inch disk drive (similar to the CPC 6128)

-- The new Spectrums from Amstrad offered a spring-loaded keyboard and dual joystick ports
+- The new Spectrums offered a spring-loaded keyboard and dual joystick ports

 Sinclair QL (Quantum Leap)

-Released in 1984, the Sinclair QL was a commercial failure for Sinclair.
-The QL is based on the Motorola 68008, offering a pre-emptive multitasking operating system.
+Released in 1984, the QL was Sinclair’s attempt at a business computer, but it failed commercially.
+The QL is based on the Motorola 68008.

-- Bundled with an office suite (database, word processor, spreadsheet, and business graphics)
+Came with an office suite (word processor, spreadsheet, database, graphics)

 Spectrum Colors & Video Modes